By Sam Diaz

 And of course, without affordable housing in Oregon's ever-more-costly cities, even more people will be forced out of their homes and into the streets.
 That's a humanitarian catastrophe no one wants.
 So our work on inclusionary housing not only protects rural communities from sprawl, it helps build more resilient urban communities in the bargain.
 That’s a two-fer we’ll take any day.

-The IH Program offers a clear list of affordability options for developers to choose based on the size and location.
-In areas of Portland where developers receive approval to build large residential buildings with 20 or more homes (or “units”), the City requires some of these homes to be affordable to residents making 80% of area median income, and to develop supplemental incentives to provide homes to those with incomes below 60% area median income.
-The City encourages developers to prioritize homes as part of the building (called “on-site units”) over fee-in-lieu revenue or units off-site.
+The Inclusionary Housing Program offers a clear list of affordability options for developers to choose based on the size and location.
+In areas of Portland where developers receive approval to build large residential buildings with 20 or more homes (or “units”), the city requires some of these homes to be affordable to residents making 80 percent of area median income, and to develop supplemental incentives to provide homes to those with incomes below 60 percent area median income.
+The city encourages developers to prioritize homes as part of the building (called “on-site units”) over fee-in-lieu revenue or units off-site.
 Lastly, developers must maintain the affordability of these homes for 99 years.
-You can visit the City’s Inclusionary Housing website to learn more.
+You can visit the city’s inclusionary housing website to learn more.

-What will the IH Advisory Committee weigh in on?
+What will the Inclusionary Housing Advisory Committee weigh in on?

-Portland is asking the Advisory Committee to weigh in on changes to the program to help create more housing affordable to more Portland residents.
-Specifically, the Advisory Committee has been asked to look at: calibration of off-site options, calibration of reconfiguration options, review of incentives to build affordable housing for ownership, full tax exemption options outside of the Central City, and assessing the impact of pre- and post-regulated rent increases since the IH program’s adoption.
+Portland is asking the advisory committee to weigh in on changes to the program to help create more housing affordable to more Portland residents.
+Specifically, the advisory committee has been asked to look at: calibration of off-site options, calibration of reconfiguration options, review of incentives to build affordable housing for ownership, full tax exemption options outside of the central city, and assessing the impact of pre- and post-regulated rent increases since the Inclusionary Housing Program’s adoption.

 Have thoughts about the program?
 We want to hear from you!